Growing our global market

 The associated Industry Advisory Panel was also selected through an expression of interest process, and is convened on an as-needs basis to provide advice on a trade issues as they arise.
 See the panel members and Terms of Reference.

-These panels, anticipated to first meet in the first quarter of 2016, are Hort Innovation advisory mechanisms, with advice provided to Hort Innovation for its consideration, with relevant information provided to industry in the course of standard business practice.
+These panels are Hort Innovation advisory mechanisms tasked with providing advice to Hort Innovation for its consideration, with relevant information provided to industry in the course of standard business practice.
 The Trade Unit will communicate the decisions of market access and improvement applications to the Assessments Panel to applicants, including the rationale behind decisions taken.
-Currently there are no existing applications – all existing applications were considered by the last Office of Horticultural Market Access (OHMA) Committee at its meeting held in Sydney on 9 July 2015.

 Hort Innovation's Organisational Trade Framework has been released